Withnail and I: Name of "I"

 "Marwood"?
 A telegram arrives at Crow Crag (named High Cragg on the envelope).

-While the name of "I" is never spoken in the film, in the screenplay it is "Marwood".
+While the name of McGann's character is never spoken in the film, in the screenplay it is "Marwood".
 The name "Marwood" is used by Robinson in interviews and in writing as well as by Grant and McGann in the 1999 Channel 4 documentary short Withnail and Us.
 The name "Marwood" was known to film critic Vincent Canby of the New York Times in a 27 March 1987 review coinciding with the film's New York premiere at the New Directors/New Films series at the Museum of Modern Art.
 In the end credits and most media relating to the film, McGann's character is referred to solely as "...& I".
 In the supplemental material packaged with the Special Edition DVD in the UK, McGann's character is referred to as Peter Marwood in the cast credits.